boxu-zhang/mgbtas/README.md

 ## What is game
 A game demonstrates a simplest way to manage tracks in host application and exhibits the usage of 'mgbtas' library.
 It is located at 'mgbtas_demo.h' & 'mgbtas_demo.cpp'.

+## Appendix
+Information that developer might need to know.

+### Unit
+'mgbtas' has predefined the internal data unit.
+For example, unit of 'payload_length' is 'kb = 1024 bytes', unit of time is microsecond 'us' and unit of 'bullet' is 'times'.
+However, these unit are not appropriate for display.
+So, it provide some interface for a nicer display string of both inputing parameters and outputing results.
+See API for detail.